SophieDufrane/redeemit-platform/README.md

 By breaking the project into smaller **user stories**, it ensured a smooth workflow while staying aligned with user needs.

-To maintain an organised and efficient development process, the following tools and techniques were used:
+The following tools and techniques were used:

-- **Lucidchart** Used to map out the user flow within the platform.
+- **Lucidchart**: Used to map out the user flow within the platform.
   <details>
     <summary>Click to view Flowchart</summary>
     <img src="images-documentation/readme_images/redemption_platform_flowchart.png">